WillPepperr/ecomerce-sales-analysis/README.md

 ## Executive Summary

 ### Annual Revenue Trends
-- **Peak Performance:** Revenue peaked in 2020 at $7.2M, followed by declines of 9% in 2021 ($6.5M) and 42% in 2022 ($3.8M).
+- Revenue peaked in 2020 at $7.2M, a YOY increase of 167% after the first year of operations in 2019
+- The following years expierienced YOY decreases of 9% in 2021 ($6.5M) and 42% in 2022 ($3.8M).

 <p align="center">
   <img src="visuals/Annual_Sales.PNG" alt="table relationships" />
 </p>

 ### Sales Channels
-- Direct sales channels (online ad spend) account for 83% of revenue.
+- The Direct Marketing Channel accounts for 83% of revenue.
-- Revenue from direct marketing dropped 11.5% YoY in 2021 ($6.1M to $5.4M) and declined further by 46.3% YoY in 2022 ($5.4M to $2.9M).
+- Revenue from Direct Marketing dropped 11.5% YoY in 2021 ($6.1M to $5.4M) and declined further by 46.3% YoY in 2022 ($5.4M to $2.9M).
-- These trends suggest a significant reduction in Return on Ad Spend (ROAS), driven by increasing competition in online advertising and diminishing cost-effectiveness of ads.
+- These trends suggest a significant reduction in ROAS, driven by increasing competition in online advertising and diminishing cost-effectiveness of ads.  (further details)

   <img src="visuals/Annual_Direct_Marketing_Sales.PNG" height="305">  <img src="visuals/Marketing_Channel_Revenue.PNG" height="305">